Chidlow

 Chidlow's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The rate of private health cover is high at approximately 58% (2,981 people).
-Mental health issues and arthritis are the most common medical conditions, affecting 9.0 and 8.4% respectively.
-A total of 69.4% reported no medical ailments, compared to 67.2% in Greater Perth.
-The area has 13.5% (695 people) aged 65 and over, lower than the 21.2% in Greater Perth.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The prevalence of common health conditions is low across both younger and older age cohorts.
+Approximately 58% of the total population (2,983 people) have private health cover, which is exceptionally high.
+Mental health issues are the most common medical condition in the area, impacting 9.0% of residents, followed by arthritis at 8.4%.
+A total of 69.4% of residents declared themselves completely clear of medical ailments, compared to 67.2% across Greater Perth.
+The area has 13.5% of residents aged 65 and over (695 people), which is lower than the 21.2% in Greater Perth.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health